UniversalDependencies/docs/treebanks/el_gdt/index.md

 for Language and Speech Processing, the University of Athens and the National Technical University of Athens.

+## References

+* Prokopis Prokopidis and Haris Papageorgiou.
+Universal Dependencies for Greek.
+In Proceedings of the NoDaLiDa 2017 Workshop on Universal Dependencies (UDW 2017), pages 102-106, Gothenburg, Sweden, May 2017.

+* Prokopis Prokopidis, Elina Desypri, Maria Koutsombogera, Haris Papageorgiou, and Stelios Piperidis.
+Theoretical and Practical Issues in the Construction of a Greek Dependency Treebank.
+In Montserrat Civit, Sandra Kubler, and Ma.
+Antonia Marti, editors, Proceedings of The Fourth Workshop on Treebanks and Linguistic Theories (TLT 2005), pages 149-160, Barcelona, Spain, December 2005.
+Universitat de Barcelona.

 # Statistics of UD Greek GDT